AgileVentures/av-static-website/source/blog_articles/2017-05-25-azure-mediawiki-stack-part5.html.markdown

 So where I'm confused now is how good a clone I have of the first box, and the best way to upgrade the first box.
 I have another layer of indirection with the first box using the wiki.healthylondon.org domain name, but I don't think that should affect things too seriously ... is it possible that I was completely misdiagnosing the VisualEditor failures?
 It's possible, because we had that very tricky bug where only pages with outstanding edits held in the moderation queue were blocking the editor, but I thought that was only on IE.

 I checked the chrome developer tools network panel and all the requests to the VisualEditor are going across https.
-I'll check on IE and then I think its time to get down to work.
+I'll check on IE but if it's working there then we've completed the staging setup and now its really time to get down to work.
 I want to:

 1. clone across the data from the production server
 2. run backups